Plane crashes on roof of California house while homeowners are inside - NewsBreak

 The Placer County Sheriff’s Office said they received a call about “suspicious circumstances” in the city of Auburn around 3 p.m.
 Deputies responded and saw that a plane had crashed into a home.

-Photos of the scene show the aircraft’s wreckage plane wreckage draped over the home’s roof , surrounded by downed branches.
+Photos of the scene show the aircraft’s wreckage draped over the home’s roof , surrounded by downed branches.

 Officials with Cal Fire rendered medical aid to the pilot, who was the sole occupant of the plane, at the scene of the crash before the injured individual was transported to a hospital.